 What to Pack

-Packing for winter weather is always a challenge, given that winter attire is more cumbersome and typically pricier than summer's breezy duds, but it's a must for a winter visit to Moscow.
-If you're traveling to Moscow in the winter, you'll want to pack as if you're going skiing.
+Packing for winter weather is always a challenge, given that winter attire is cumbersome, but it's a must for a winter visit to Moscow.
+If you're traveling to Moscow in the winter, pack as if you're going skiing.
 Include lots of layers and plenty of warm-weather accessories to cover your hands, head, and even your face, as well as sturdy, waterproof footwear that offers excellent traction and warmth.
-Ideally, you'll also pack an insulating coat that falls below the hip.
+Ideally, pack an insulating coat that falls below the hip.

-Since you'll be outdoors sightseeing and walking from place to place, you'll want to pack much warmer than you would for similar temperatures at home.
+Since you'll be outdoors sightseeing and walking from place to place, pack much warmer than you would for similar temperatures at home.

 January Events in Moscow

 Moscow’s winter event lineup includes special events that travelers can’t experience any other time of year, plus a variety of important national holidays.

 - New Year’s Eve in Moscow is one of the most significant events of the year.
 Though some people head to Red Square to await the fireworks display, others opt for ringing in the holiday while attending private parties or events.
 It can be freezing in Red Square, and you won't easily be able to leave before the fireworks display, so plan your visit accordingly should you decide to take part in this celebration.